Skip to main content

 Display swatches in filters created by product tags and Metafields

-9. Repeat these steps with all swatch names that you want to replace with your images.
+6. Repeat for all swatch names you want to replace, then check your storefront.

 Did this answer your question?